kaunel85/ong-bylaws/bylaws.md

 ARTICLE I: AMENDMENTS AND GENERAL POLICIES
 ------------------------------------------
-1. Should any of these bylaws be found to be in violation of *The Constitution and General Statutes of Phi Delta Theta*, the *Risk Management Policies of Phi Delta Theta*, the *Criminal Code of Canada*, or *The Bond*, then that bylaw shall be deemed void and stricken from this document.
+1. Should any of these bylaws be found to be in violation of *The Constitution and General Statutes of Phi Delta Theta*, the *Risk Management Policies of Phi Delta Theta*, the laws of Canada and Ontario, Hamilton By-laws, or *The Bond*, then that bylaw shall be deemed void and stricken from this document.

 2. The bylaws of the chapter shall be subject to annual review by the Executive Committee and the Chapter Advisory Board preceding the academic year.
 The Active Chapter will vote on any changes at the first meeting of the academic year.